jupyter/notebook/docs/source/pager.md

-# Contextual Help (Pager)
+# Help Pager

-The Contextual Help (also known as the pager) is a feature that displays help documentation and function signatures when you request them in a Jupyter Notebook cell.
+The pager is a feature that displays help documentation and function signatures when you request them in a Jupyter Notebook cell.
 It provides a convenient way to view documentation without leaving your current context.

 ```{image} ./_static/images/pager.png